The Energy Assistance Program, or EAP, is a low-income rate available to qualified customers.

 - Scroll down the page to the "Account Settings" section.

 - Under billing options, scroll down to Budget Billing Status and click on "Enroll in Budget Billing."

 - When the Budget Billing window opens, click on "Enroll."
 You're now signed up for paperless billing.

-We will review your account once a year on the anniversary of the eleventh month after your budget plan begins.
-Please note that if you contract with GMP for a new product or service in the middle of your year, your budget amount will not include these charges until we review your account in the eleventh month.
+Your account will be reviewed every 4 months and may be adjusted at that time.
+Please note that if you contract with GMP for a new product or service in the middle of your year, your budget amount will not include these charges until we review your account in the 12th month.
 Until we do our review, the additional purchase will remain a separate line item on your bill.

 First, we add up all the costs you have incurred over the past 12 months.
 They generally include: